December 24, 2025

 8. Check Technical SEO: Indexing, Crawling, and Site Structure

 Technical SEO is the backbone of a strong audit.
 First, ensure that your site is being crawled and indexed correctly by reviewing your robots.txt file and XML sitemap.
 Use Google Search Console to monitor crawling errors and indexing status.
+This is a core part of conducting a technical SEO site audit.

 Check for duplicate content, broken pages (404 errors), and server issues.
 Internal linking should be logical and hierarchical—every page should be reachable in three clicks or less.
 Flat structures confuse crawlers; well-structured navigation aids better indexing.